We do not play a role in the control of wild birds.

 On private land, it is the resident's responsibility to manage bees that form a hive and cause a nuisance.
 Hives may be removed by an apiarist or destroyed by a pest controller.
 Please refer to the Yellow Pages or other resources to select a provider who will provide this service for a fee.

-Where a European wasp nest is found on council land, please contact the Customer Relations team on 8384 0666.
+Where a European wasp nest is found on council land, please contact the Customer Relations team on 8384 0666 or report online below.
 We will need the exact location of the nest as it is not possible to confirm the nest location from the sighting of a few airborne wasps.

 Council does not provide a European wasp removal service.
 Please refer to the Yellow Pages or other resources to locate a licensed pest controller who will destroy the nest for a fee.